Why Identify Antique Glassware?

-The first thing that you will want to do is to invest in a good price and identification guide for antique glassware.
+The first thing that you will want to do is to invest in a good identification and price guide for antique glassware.
 This should be small enough to carry with you when you shop.
 Before you ever set foot in an antique store you should peruse the guide and familiarize yourself with the manufacturer you are collecting.

 Be Aware of Color

 Various manufacturers used colors in their glassware but rarely did a company use every color in every pattern.
 Some patterns may come in two colors plus clear glass while others may be available in seven or eight colors.

 Some of the colors are rarer, and therefore more valuable, than others.
 List the rarest colors in the patterns that you collect.
 This way if you see something in your pattern you won't accidentally pass it up.

 If you collect Vaseline glass it is a good idea to take a battery operated black light with you when you shop.
 The black light will cause the glass to glow if it is real Vaseline glass.